Khamovniki District: Within the Boulevards: Volkhonka Street

-The central part of Khamovniki is dominated by the Cathedral of Christ the Savior, a 2000 replica of 19th century cathedral by Konstantin Thon, destroyed in 1931.
+The central part of Khamovniki is dominated by the Cathedral of Christ the Savior, a 2000s replica of a 19th-century cathedral by Konstantin Thon, destroyed in 1931.

 The history of Volkhonka and Znamenka street goes back to the 14th-century court of Sophia of Lithuania, wife of Prince Vasili I and the regent of Moscow after his death, which stood on the site of Pashkov House (Russian State Library) and later housed the Shuysky family.
 The site of Pushkin Museum was occupied by the royal Coach Yard (Колымажный двор, Kolymazhny Dvor), giving name to existing Kolymazhny Lane.
 The western boundary of central district, marked by extinct Chertoryi brook on site of present-day Gogol Boulevard, was fortified in 1504 and 1580s.
 It is believed that Malyuta Skuratov, close associate of Ivan Grozny, lived and was buried here, as indicated by the tombstone found in the 1930s.
 The area gained importance with the completion of Bolshoy Kamenny Bridge in the 1690s.
 Throughout the 18th century, it acquired noble residents like Golitsyn, Dolgorukov and Volkonsky families.
 A state-run pub on Volkonsky property gave name to Volkhonka Street.
 Most of historical Volkhonka was demolished in 1838 and the 1880s, clearing sites for Christ the Saviour and a riding school, the latter replaced in 1912 by Pushkin Museum.
-Znamenka Street was razed in the 20th century and is now occupied by Ministry of Defense institutions.
+Znamenka Street was razed in the 20th century and is now occupied by institutions of the Ministry of Defense.